GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/index.md

 ## What is the Protected Audience API? {: #what}

-The Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) was built to serve [remarketing](/docs/privacy-sandbox/protected-audience#remarketing) and custom audience use cases, designed so that it cannot be used by third parties to track user browsing behavior across sites.
+The Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) API designed to serve [remarketing](/docs/privacy-sandbox/protected-audience#remarketing) and custom audience use cases, designed so that it cannot be used by third parties to track user browsing behavior across sites.
 The API enables on-device auctions by